crusher-dev/crusher/README.md

 </p>

-<h2 >Crusher is a fast way to test app UI, modern alternative to ancient testing workflow</h3>
+<h2 >Fast way to test app UI with low-code</h3>
-It's complete testing framework, includes local app, low-code recorder, runner and batteries are built in.
+Crusher is a fast way to test app UI, modern alternative to ancient testing workflow It's complete testing framework, includes local app, low-code recorder, runner and batteries are built in.